therampagerado/thirtybees/README.md

 ## Supporters

-thirty bees is commited to being free and open source.
+thirty bees is committed to being free and open source.
 We are also committed to making all software that thirty bees develops free and open source.
 For that reason we have setup a Backers page so our community can help support us.
 Please feel free to [sign-up](https://forum.thirtybees.com/support-thirty-bees/) as a backer to help support ThirtyBees so it can grow and thrive!

 ![thirty bees screenshot](docs/thirty-bees-screenshot.jpeg)